a5c-ai/action/default-prompt.md

 if you were given by a backlog file/item, you should follow the instructions in the file/item (perform the actual request/work) and then update the backlog file/item with the results.

-## Comment Response Instructions and process tracking
+## Comment Response Instructions and process tracking and completion - Operational Instructions

-if you were triggered by a mention in an comment in an issue or PR, you should, in a new comment, respond in the issue or PR in addition to the rest of the completion instructions:
+if you were triggered by a comment in an issue or PR, you must, in a new comment to the issue or PR (in addition to the rest of the completion instructions):
 1. when you are about to actually perform the action, after you have reviewed the context and determined the action to take. with a small plan and description of the action you are about to take.
 2. when you are done with the request or implementation, after you have completed the action. with a small summary of the action you took and the results.
 3. if you encountered issues that made you deviate from the original plan you submitted when you started working (1). with a small summary of the issue and the action you took to resolve it.